warfarinSkip to the navigation

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.
 You may still bleed more easily for several days after you stop taking warfarin.

 Avoid drinking alcohol.

 Grapefruit juice, cranberry juice, noni juice, and pomegranate juice may interact with warfarin and lead to unwanted side effects.
 Avoid the use of these juice products while taking warfarin.

 Avoid making any changes in your diet without first talking to your doctor.
 Foods that are high in vitamin K (liver, leafy green vegetables, or vegetable oils) can make warfarin less effective.
 If these foods are part of your diet, eat a consistent amount on a weekly basis.

 Ask your doctor before taking any medicine for pain, arthritis, fever, or swelling.
 This includes acetaminophen (Tylenol), aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), celecoxib (Celebrex), diclofenac, indomethacin, meloxicam, and others.
 These medicines may affect blood clotting and may also increase your risk of stomach bleeding.

 Warfarin may cause you to bleed more easily, which can be severe or life-threatening.
 Seek emergency medical attention if you have any unusual bleeding, or bleeding that will not stop.
 You may also have bleeding on the inside of your body, such as in your stomach or intestines.
-Call your doctor at once if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.
-These could be signs of bleeding in your digestive tract.
+Call your doctor at once if you have blood in your urine, black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.

 Also call your doctor at once if you have: